 A

-that you can use to, as the name implies, refresh anaccess_token
+refresh_tokenthat you can use to, as the name implies, refresh anaccess_tokenthat has expired to get a new pair ofaccess_token/refresh_token.

 Note